Skip to main content

 Availability

 The Issues feature is fully available without limits in all Speckle plans, including Free.
 For self-hosted Speckle servers, the core Issues functionality is available including issue title, description, status tracking, attachments, and replies.
-Additional features like labels, priority, assignee, due dates, and markup attachments are only available in hosted Speckle workspaces as they depend on workspace-level infrastructure.
+Additional features like labels, priority, assignee, due dates, and markup attachments are available only in hosted Speckle workspaces.

 This is not currently planned.